Na3ar-17/facebook-graph-api/README.md

 For development and testing:

 - Create test users in your Facebook App dashboard
-- The interviewer with ID `61559954890699` must be added as a test user for the Meta app
 - Test users can access all app features without app review

 ## 🚀 Deployment